crf8472/libarcstk/CODING.md

 ## Classes

-- Absolutely avoid class members that are ``public`` and non-const.
+- Absolutely avoid class member variables that are ``public`` and non-const.
 Use accessors and mutators instead.
 Also trivial accessors and mutators are ok.
-- Classes in exported header files should be Pimpls if they hold private members.
+- Classes in exported header files should be Pimpls if they hold non-trivial private members.
 (It could be ok to use non-Pimpl layout for classes without private members but private member functions.)
 The forward declaration and the opaque pointer in the Pimpl class are ``private``.
 The pointer to the impl class is always a ``unique_ptr``.
 - Any non-template class declaration contains only declaration of its members, but not their inline implementation.
 (Inlining is no reason, static is no reason.)
-- The definition ``= delete`` has to be in the header not in the source file since it is part of the API.
-The definition ``= default`` is preferred to be in the source file not in the header file.
+- The definitions of ``= delete`` and ``= default`` are preferred to be in the header not in the source file since they are considered part of the API.
+  However, for Pimpls the defaulting of the destructor may be done in the source file.

 ## Linkage